CurveBending/CurveBending.github.io/_posts/2025-01-23-Energy Storage Deep Dive.md

 Costs of developing a storage system can be broken down into upfront Capex including materials costs, manufacturing costs, balance of system, other development costs to acquire land, attain permit, pay for various overheads, as well as ongoing Opex for maintenance, augmentation, and the eventual disposal/recycling.

-Electrochemical batteries like lithium-ion batteries usually have high Capex driving by manufacturing battery cells and constructing the system, but are balanced by low Opex thanks to their high RTE, minimal maintenance, and long cycle life.
+Electrochemical batteries like lithium-ion batteries usually have high Capex driven by manufacturing battery cells and constructing the system, but are balanced by low Opex thanks to their high RTE, minimal maintenance, and long cycle life.

 Mechanical storage like pumped hydro or compressed air has lower Capex on a unit capacity basis but higher Opex due to the high maintenance costs and lower efficiency.